 A Fink (top), a Double fink (middle), and a Fan Truss (bottom)

-In the exterior, a gambrel truss has two different slopes, where the slope gets steeper from the center.
-Due to outward-protruding shape, gambrel trusses can be effective to be fitted with a hollow center, which can be used as a storage area.
+On the exterior, a gambrel truss has two different slopes, where the slope gets steeper from the center.
+Due to its outward-protruding shape, gambrel trusses can effectively be fitted with a hollow center, which can be used as a storage area.
 As such, the upper section of a barn is usually shaped in a gambrel.
 In the case of a barn, as the members are usually constructed with wood, the structure acts more like a frame than a truss.
 Derivatives of the gambrel include the Mansard roof, which is also called a French roof, hence its popularity in France.